 Enrollment Policies/Procedures

 Remedial/Developmental classes can be certified for VA benefits if a college program advisor documents that the college-accepted testing method reveals that secondary level training is needed for the student to reach a certain mastery level necessary for pursuit of a postsecondary program of education.
 If the student entered 9th grade in a Florida public school in the 2003-2004 school year, or any year thereafter, and earned a Florida standard high school diploma, or a student is serving as an active duty member of any branch of the United States Armed Services, he/she is not required to take the common placement test, nor is he/she required to enroll in Remedial/Developmental classes.
+However, if a student wishes to take the placement exam even if they are exempt and test into a Remedial/Developmental course, then the VA will cover the student to take the required course.

 VA Rate of Pursuit